adrianRfeeger/ezShareCPAP/README.md

 - `utils.py`: Utility functions for resource paths and permission checks.
 - `wifi_utils.py`: Handles Wi-Fi connections for macOS, Windows, and Linux.
 - `worker.py`: Background worker thread for performing the synchronization process.
-- `ezsharecpap.ui`: PyGubu UI definition file for the GUI.
+- `ezShareCPAP.ui`: PyGubu UI definition file for the GUI.
 - `icon.png`: Icon image used in the application.
 - `folder.png`, `file.png`, `sdcard.png`: Icons used in the folder selector dialog.
+- `tests/test_platform_wifi.py`: Unit tests for platform-specific Wi-Fi command generation and config-page launching.

 ## Troubleshooting